UserSky21/sentiment-analysis-software/README.md

 ### Scraping YouTube comments

 To scrape comments from a YouTube video, enter the YouTube video URL in the input box and click the "Scrape" button.
 The website will scrape the comments from the video and store them in a .csv file.
 You can then click the "Submit" button to run the pre-trained model on the comments data and get a binary sentiment classification prediction.
 The prediction is displayed on the page along with the number of positive and negative comments.
+### Scraping Amazon Reviews
+To analyze customer feedback from an Amazon product, enter the Amazon product URL in the input box, select "Amazon Product Link" from the dropdown menu, and click the "Analyze Sentiment" button.
+The website will scrape the customer reviews from the product page and store them in a .csv file.
+The application will then automatically run the pre-trained NLP model on the review data to generate a binary sentiment classification prediction.
+The final analysis is displayed on the results page, detailing the total number of positive and negative reviews, along with extracted trending themes and top highlighted comments for each category.

 ## How it works